Taketoyo Station

 Taketoyo Station (武豊駅, Taketoyo-eki) is a railway station in the town of Taketoyo, Chita District, Aichi Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

-Lines

 Taketoyo Station is the terminal station of the Taketoyo Line, and is located 19.3 kilometers from the opposing terminus of the line at Ōbu Station.

 Station layout

 The station has a single side platform.
 The station has automated ticket machines, TOICA automated turnstiles and is unattended.